 Imagine a completely empty Battle Royale game.
 This video game has been developed, but nobody has played it yet.
 The beta hasn’t been opened.
 Servers are completely dead — no squads, no streamers, no griefers.
 Nothing.
 In that state, is it really a Battle Royale game at all?
 No, it’s not.
 That’s because when an online game reaches the hands of the Gamer, the game ceases to be a product anymore.
 It’s an input.
 Just like the computers from China, it goes from a product to an item used to make a product.
 And what’s missing is our labor.

 The game software, the console, the internet connection, the screen — these are all inputs.
 Your labor, your gaming, is what transforms these things into a product like Fortnite, which gains its value from how many Gamers are playing it.
 And while you might think you own all the inputs just because they’re in your house, that can’t possibly be true.
 If it were, you would own the product.

 Let’s say you’re a Gamer anywhere in the world.
 You install a new Battle Royale game developed in Seattle.
 You and your co-Gamers are presented with a virtual world, physics engine, cosmetic items, weapons, and everything else you need to create a thriving online game.
 You take in these inputs, and with your gaming, you transform them into an extremely valuable product.
 Fortnite is worth billions of dollars.
 Do you get your share of that value for your labor?
 No. In fact, you don’t even get wages — you pay for a season pass.
 They sell you a product that exists on the back of your own unpaid labor, and worst of all, they expect you to like it.

-So, I’ll say it one more time: Gaming is labor, and it is being exploited.
+One more time, with feeling: Gaming is labor, and it is being exploited.